idibau/cs2bim/README.md

 ### Groups
 Every exported object can be assigned to a group (zero to multiple).
 The assignment is defined by an attribute value (of the sql query).
 For each attribute value, that is used as a group assignment, there should be a group configuration.
 For each group configuration the system is creating an ifc group according to the configured parameters (entity_type, predefined_type, object_type).
-TO CHECK: When there is no group configuration for an assigned value, the system will create a ifc group with some default parameters.
+When there is no group configuration for an assigned value, the system will create a simple ifc group entity without any special attributes.

 When defining a group you can use "." to create nested group structures.
 (IfcGroupKey)\
 By default all IfcGroups are generated using the IfcGroup entity type.
 Defining other types of groups can be done by creating a new group config referencing the IfcGroupKey in the configuration file(32).